What is UV Damage and how does it affect your eyes?

 “Your glasses should be sitting close to the bridge of your nose without touching the eyelashes and have side protection or wrap-around to block out side glare.”

-Having regular eye tests is essential to identifying and preventing many of the problems caused by UV rays, so it is vital you schedule a check-up with your local optometrist – head to the nib eyecare centre website to make a booking online.
+Having regular eye tests is essential to identifying and preventing many of the problems caused by UV rays, so it is vital you schedule a check-up with your local optometrist.
+You can visit nib First Choice Opticalnetwork to help you to search for local optometrists; it's our community of specially selected health providers, who have promised they will deliver quality care and value for money.

 *Source: 'Eyes on the future – A clear outlook on age-related macular degeneration.’
 Report by Deloitte Access Economics & Macular Degeneration Foundation, 2011